Zutik

 Zutik (Stand up) was a political party in Basque Country, Spain which was dissolved in 2009.
 Zutik was formed in 1991 through the merger of the EMK and LKI—the Basque branch of LCR.
-Within Zutik there is a current affiliated to the United Secretariat of the Fourth International.
+Within Zutik, there is a current affiliated to the United Secretariat of the Fourth International.
 Zutik had a branch in Navarre known as Batzarre.

-Zutik members ran once on electoral lists of Euskal Herritarrok (EH), but in the 2004 Spanish general election, Zutik put an electoral platform together with Aralar.
+Zutik members ran once on electoral lists of Euskal Herritarrok (EH); however, in the 2004 Spanish general election, Zutik put an electoral platform together with Aralar.
 Both were opposing ETA violence.